 Welcome to 6MD's Class Page

-Welcome back to the first part of the Spring term at King Edward Primary School and your child's final year at KEPS!
-Hopefully, everyone's had a lovely half-term break and is coming back ready to continue working hard and making lots of special memories.
+Welcome back to the first part of the Summer Term at King Edward Primary School and your child's final year at KEPS!
+Hopefully, everyone's had a lovely Easter break and is coming back ready to continue working hard and making lots of special memories.
 Please read on for useful curriculum information as well as details about additional adult and key dates over the next half-term.

 Important Dates Coming Up

-Monday 7th January 2019 - First day back after half-term
+Tuesday 23rd April - First day back after Easter holiday